krgross/bma590-course-notes/docs/01-class02.md

 ```
 ## [1] -47.91229
 ```
-We want to maximize the likelihood using \texttt{optim}.
-Unfortuantely, \texttt{optim} is a little finicky.
-To use \texttt{optim}, we have to re-write our function \texttt{myxo.ll} so that the parameters to be estimated are passed to the function as a single vector.
-Also, by default, \texttt{optim} performs minimization instead of maximization.
-We can change this behavior when we call \texttt{optim}.
+We want to maximize the likelihood using `optim`.
+Unfortuantely, `optim` is a little finicky.
+To use `optim`, we have to re-write our function `myxo.ll` so that the parameters to be estimated are passed to the function as a single vector.
+Also, by default, `optim` performs minimization instead of maximization.
+We can change this behavior when we call `optim`.
 Alternatively, we can just re-define the function to return the negative log likelihood.

 ```r
 myxo.neg.ll <- function(pars){